Ferlab-Ste-Justine/devops/Keycloak/README.md

 Default Keycloak user is `admin` and it's password is `KEYCLOAK_PASSWORD`.
+Default clin-proxi-api secret is '01b99f28-1331-4fec-903b-c2e8043cec77'
 ####Keycloak will have a Clin Realm pre-configured with clin-proxi-api client ID

-User creation need to be done after
+Users creation need to be done after and changing default secret for production Default clin-proxi-api secret is '01b99f28-1331-4fec-903b-c2e8043cec77'
 ```
 on local machine with docker-compose...
 POSTGRESQL_PASSWORD=1q2w3e4r KEYCLOAK_PASSWORD=1q2w3e4r docker-compose up